-Fiduciary Funds - the School District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
+Fiduciary Funds - the School District is the trustee, or fiduciary, for assets that belong to others, such as the student activities funds.

 • The fiduciary funds statements provide information about financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.